majohn-r/output/README.md

     - [Commit message](#commit-message)

-**output** is a Go library that provides an easy way for command-line oriented programs to handle console and error writing and logging.
+**output** is a Go library that provides an easy way for command-line oriented programs to handle console writing, error writing, and logging (but agnostic as to the choice of logging framework).
 It also provides a simple way to verify what is written to those channels.

 ## Installing